-So what does teenager need most of all?
+So what does a teenager need most of all?

 An atmosphere of acceptance and the right amount of challenge.

-Children feel more effective, if they experience, that their actions make a change.
-They get independent if we encourage them to try their best and not to give up easily.
+Children feel more effective if they experience that their actions make a change.
+They become independent if we encourage them to try their best and not give up easily.

 A story about a teenager with an expat life

 How I felt when I left my home and best friends…

 I live the expat life and have moved countries twice now.
 The first time was when I was nine and didn’t think much of it.
 I missed my friends but quickly got accustomed to my new life.
 There, I learned a new language and found my group of friends in the new school.